While there may be some people out there who enjoy ironing, we’re pretty sure those people are pretty few and far between!

 When you remove an item of clothing from the tumble dryer, give it a strong snap to throw off any lint and to shake out creases and wrinkles.
 Hang shirts and blouses on hangers straightaway, and make sure that seems, collars and cuffs and button plackets are all pulled straight.
 This will help creases and wrinkles fall out naturally.

 Cramming your items into a wardrobe while they’re still warm or slightly damp can lead to wrinkling and creasing.
 So, if they’re on a hanger, give them time to totally dry before hanging them on a rail, or fold them neatly if you’re going to put them on a shelf or in a drawer.

 If you’re going to wear an item a few times before you wash it, hang it up so air can circulate around the garment to release creases and dry any moisture.

 Emergency crease removal

-If you’re in a pinch and need to get rid of creases or wrinkles in your clothing fast, you could try putting the item on hanger and hanging it in a bathroom while running a hot shower.
+If you’re in a pinch and need to get rid of creases or wrinkles in your clothing fast, you could try putting the item on a hanger and hanging it in a bathroom while running a hot shower.
 The steam created will help release creases and wrinkles.
 If you have access to a tumble dryer, you can throw a damp towel in with your item of clothing and run a programme for about five minutes.
 Hang the item up immediately after, and you might not have to do any ironing at all.

-So, while these tips might not mean that you can banish the iron forever, they will help significantly reduce the amount of time you’ll spend hunched over the ironing board.
+So, while these tips might not mean that you can banish the iron forever, they will help significantly to reduce the amount of time you’ll spend hunched over the ironing board.